Crown Prince Akishino formally declared first in line to the throne

+The Rikkoshi no Rei rite for the crown prince concluded a series of imperial succession rituals held since his elder brother Emperor Naruhito ascended to the throne in May last year following the abdication of their 86-year-old father former Emperor Akihito — the first Japanese monarch to step down in over 200 years.

-Emperor Naruhito proclaimed his younger brother as crown prince to the people of Japan and the world at the Rikkoshi Senmei no Gi ceremony held in the morning at the Matsu no Ma stateroom of the Imperial Palace, more than a year after Naruhito ascended to the throne in May last year.
+Emperor Naruhito, 60, dressed in a traditional dark orange robe, proclaimed his younger brother as crown prince to the people of Japan and the world at the Rikkoshi Senmei no Gi ceremony held in the morning at the Matsu no Ma stateroom of the Imperial Palace, more than a year after Naruhito ascended to the throne in May last year.

-“I will carry out my duties by deeply acknowledging my responsibilities as crown prince,” the 54-year-old Akishino, dressed in an orange robe, said in front of the emperor and Empress Masako.
+“I will discharge my duties solemnly bearing in mind my responsibilities as crown prince,” the 54-year-old Akishino said, reading from a script in front of the emperor and Empress Masako.

-The ceremony was part of the Rikkoshi no Rei rite, which concludes a series of imperial succession rituals following the abdication in April last year of Emperor Akihito, 86, the father of the emperor and the crown prince and the first Japanese monarch to step down in over 200 years.

-The crown prince was joined by his wife, Crown Princess Kiko, 54, in the rite held in front of some 50 guests, who wore face masks as a measure against the novel coronavirus.
+In the ceremony held as a state occasion, the crown prince was joined by his wife, Crown Princess Kiko, 54, dressed in traditional court attire of kimono and a hakama skirt, in the rite.

+Other adult members of the imperial family and 46 guests observed the ritual, with most participants wearing face masks and keeping a distance from each other as steps against the novel coronavirus.

 In a congratulatory message called yogoto, Prime Minister Yoshihide Suga said the crown prince has supported his brother and his father, while also taking up duties together with the crown princess.

-“The people have revered the crown prince and the crown princess after seeing how they have shown kindness in their interactions with people, so it is a pleasure to see the Rikkoshi no Rei being held.”
+“The (Japanese) people have revered the crown prince and the crown princess after seeing how they have shown kindness in their interactions with people, so it is a pleasure to see the Rikkoshi no Rei being held,” he said.

 The roughly 15-minute ceremony was initially planned for April 19, but was postponed after the government declared a state of emergency earlier that month over the global health crisis.

-Invitations to the ceremony were sent to some 50 government officials, heads of local municipalities and foreign dignitaries, a significant reduction compared to the 350 guests expected before the virus outbreak.
+The number of attendants such as government officials, heads of local municipalities and foreign dignitaries, was significantly reduced from the 350 expected before the virus outbreak.

-In the palace’s Ho-o no Ma room, Crown Prince Akishino inherited an imperial sword passed down by crown princes as a symbol of status on this occasion.

-In the afternoon, he will meet with the emperor and empress in the Choken no Gi ceremony following the proclamation.
+In the afternoon, the crown prince thanked the emperor and the 56-year-old empress following the proclamation in a ceremony called Choken no Gi.

+“It is my hope that you will meet the expectations of the people and successfully fulfillll your duties as crown prince, fully drawing on what you have cultivated,” the emperor told his brother during the event.

 The ceremonies, together referred to as Rikkoshi no Rei, follow the styles of the 1991 Rittaishi no Rei rites in which the current emperor was proclaimed crown prince and celebrated his new status with guests.